rorro6787/NND/README.md

 ## License

-This project is licensed under the MIT License – see `LICENSE.md` for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License – see `LICENSE.md` for details.

 ## Acknowledgements